Suggested Topics within your search.

 Carlo Acutis

-In 2020, he was beatified by the Catholic Church after the Church recognition of a proposed 2013 miracle in Brazil attributed to his intercession, while a second miracle in Italy was confirmed in 2024.
-Acutis was canonised as a saint on 7September 2025, alongside Pier Giorgio Frassati.
+In 2020, he was beatified by the Catholic Church after its recognition of a 2013 miracle in Campo Grande, capital of a Brazilian state attributed to his intercession, and a second miracle in Italy was attributed in 2024.
+Acutis was recognised as a saint on 7September 2025, alongside Pier Giorgio Frassati.
 Acutis has been referred to as the "patron saint of the Internet", "God's Influencer" and the "first millennial saint".

-Some Catholics and secular persons have expressed skepticism about the cause for canonisation of Acutis, noting that his short life offered few extraordinary actions.
-Questions have been raised about the financial support provided by Acutis's family, which may have accelerated the process.
-Fr.
+Some Catholics and secular persons have expressed scepticism about the case for the canonisation of Acutis, noting that his short life offered few extraordinary actions.
+Questions have also been raised about financial support provided by Acutis's family, suggesting that it may have accelerated the process; but Fr.
 Nicola Gori, Acutis's postulator, stated that money did not influence the cause.
 Provided by Wikipedia

 -